86Box/docs/settings/machine.rst

 Time synchronization
 --------------------

-Time synchronization automatically copies your host machine's date and time settings over to the guest machine's hardware real-time clock.
+Time synchronization automatically copies your host system's date and time settings over to the guest machine's hardware real-time clock.
 Synchronization is performed every time the guest operating system reads the hardware clock to calibrate its own internal clock, which usually happens once on every boot.

 * **Disabled:** do not perform time synchronization.
-* **Enabled (local time):** synchronize the time in your host machine's configured timezone.
+* **Enabled (local time):** synchronize the time in your host system's configured timezone.
 Use this option when running a guest operating system which stores local time in the hardware clock, such as DOS or Windows.
 * **Enabled (UTC):** synchronize the time in Coordinated Universal Time (UTC).
 Use this option when running a guest operating system which stores UTC time in the hardware clock, such as Linux.